zeppaman/docker-basics-tutorial/README.md

-# Simple tutorial to understant docker basics
+# Simple tutorial to understand docker basics

 This is a simple collection of examples to learn docker basics and be convinced to start learn it better.